 Lack of Access = Lack of Power to Decide

-In reality, we know that there are women across the US who may not currently be eligible for publicly funded contraception that rely on these same health centers.
+We know that there are women across the US who aren't eligible for publicly funded contraception but still rely on the same health centers.
 Whether for convenience, privacy reasons, or instances of reproductive coercion, women who have insurance may still seek contraception at health centers that primarily serve low income women.
-Thus, it is feasible that 19.5 million only accounts for a portion of women of reproductive age who reside in contraceptive deserts.
+It only tells part of the story to say that 19.5 million women live in contraceptive deserts.

 The map below provides a visual description of where women in need can access birth control—and where they can’t—across the country.
 As the map moves from dark purple to yellow to dark pink, access declines.